Rent your windsurfing equipment:

 Watch your Equipment:

 Boards have been known to disappear from the beach fully rigged.
 Windsurfing gear is expensive stuff and it tends to “grow legs” if you turn your back on it for too long.
-Whatever you do, don’t leave your equipment on your car overnight.
+Whatever you do, don’t leave your equipment on top of or inside your car overnight.
 If you go to a restaurant on the way home from the beach, park your car right outside where you can see it at all times.
-Ideally rent a van or station wagon to store your gear inside.
+Ideally, rent a van or station wagon to store your gear inside.

 Respect the Plants: